 Edward Hospital first in region with private NICU rooms

-Edward Hospital is opening 22 private Newborn Intensive Care Unit (NICU) rooms to care for premature newborns.
+Edward Hospital has 22 private Newborn Intensive Care Unit (NICU) rooms to care for premature newborns.
 The rooms provide parents with space, comfort and privacy for treatment and consultation with doctors and nurses.
 Edward is the first hospital in the western suburbs with private NICU rooms.

 PHOTOS: EDWARD HOSPITAL'S PRIVATE NICU ROOMS